open-telemetry/opentelemetry-specification/specification/sdk-exporter.md

 # Exporter Interface

-Exporter defines the interface that protocol-specific exporters must implement so that they can be plugged into OpenTelemetry SDK and support sending of telemetry data.
+`Exporter` defines the interface that protocol-specific exporters must implement so that they can be plugged into OpenTelemetry SDK and support sending of telemetry data.

 The goals of the interface are:

-- Minimize burden of implementation for protocol-dependant telemetry exporters.
+- Minimize burden of implementation for protocol-dependent telemetry exporters.
 The protocol exporter is expected to be primarily a simple telemetry data encoder and transmitter.

-- Allow implementing helpers as composable components that use the same chainable Exporter interface.
+- Allow implementing helpers as composable components that use the same chainable `Exporter` interface.
 SDK authors are encouraged to implement common functionality such as queuing, batching, tagging, etc. as helpers.
 This functionality will be applicable regardless of what protocol exporter is used.

 ## Interface Definition

 The exporter must support two functions: **Export** and **Shutdown**.
-In strongly typed languages typically there will be 2 separate Exporter interfaces, one that accepts spans (SpanExporter) and one that accepts metrics (MetricsExporter).
+In strongly typed languages typically there will be 2 separate `Exporter` interfaces, one that accepts spans (SpanExporter) and one that accepts metrics (MetricsExporter).

 ### Export(batch)